mjtechguy/tech-career-launch-pad/README.md

 # Technology Career Launch Pad 🚀

+Welcome to the Tech Career Launch Pad (TCLP).
+Glad you found us?

 Tired of your current job and looking for a new career?
+Looking to advance in your your tech career?
 Want to make more money, have a high potential for working remotely or hybrid work, and have more job satisfaction and a higher quality of life?

 A career in technology might be for you and it is definitely within your reach.